0x7466/action_control/README.md

  * Test all your implementations
  * Document methods aren't self-explaining (we are using [YARD](http://yardoc.org/))

-Copyright (c) 2016 Tobias Feistmantl, released under the MIT license
+Copyright (c) 2016 Tobias Feistmantl, MIT license